 Once these cows get to age 7 or 8 (greatly depending on environment or genetic stresses) production starts to decline (peak milk production, maintenance of body weight/condition, and weaning calf weight).
 This can be attributed to things like wearing down of the teeth or unsound (long, cracked, generally making it uncomfortable to walk) feet.
 Most cows will remain in the herd from 8-10 years, some lasting 12-15 or even longer.

 It’s important to cull (remove) from the herd, cows that do not produce a calf.
 Like I said before, farming is a business.
 Cows cost money to feed year-round (Whether on grass or receiving hay/supplement feed).
 If a cow doesn’t have a calf to sell one year, she can’t pay for her keep and the farmer still has to pay the bills.
 So the best management is to cull open (not pregnant) cows and replace them with a cow who will have a calf and pay for her feed.

 Most cows will go to slaughter after being removed from the herd.
 These cows may spend time receiving some extra feed while on smaller pastures.
-Most go straight from grass pastures to market.
-Everyone claims these cows are just hamburger, but actually many parts are used for whole cuts – think deli meats or roasts.
+Most go straight from grass pastures to the market.
+Everyone claims these cows are just hamburgers, but actually many parts are used for whole cuts – think deli meats or roasts.
 This page from Ontario does a decent job of explaining who meat from a cull cow ends up being used.

 Well, what started as a short post in response to one question, ended up with a lot more information.
 I could have gone on for days about the life of a cow in the beef cattle herd, but we’ll leave it for another post.